kromabyte/kromabyte/README.md

 ## Hello World !!

 I'm Kroma, an Architect and Software Developer from Chile.
 I love to solve desing problems, develop new features and desing prototypes using different media, as 3D modeling, digital manufacturing and development of multidisciplinary projects through Design Thinking.

+Currently i'm working on a crypto currency project called kromacoin and i'm using Astro as framework.
+[KromaCoin ](https://github.com/kromabyte/kromacoin)(I need help with the backend, blockchain and stuff, any help is greatly appreciated)

  ## Projects.
  - [Kromapp](https://github.com/kromabyte/Kroma_webapp) - a web application made with Flask that serve as a artwork portfolio.⭐️